 Let’s not forget managing technical debt while developing new features, which is very important for the engineering manager.
-Doing some technical tradeoffs during building a product is an unavoidable part of the process.
+Making some technical tradeoffs while building a product is an unavoidable part of the process.
 The engineering manager must decide when these debts will be repaid and adequately present the stakeholders' reasons, costs, and benefits.

 Always Be There for Your Team

 It's possible for underperformance of software engineers to happen, but great engineering managers are always there for the engineers in their teams, whether it's for resolving some technical challenge, conflict in the team or supporting the team during long night hotfixes.

 Being able to mentor, support, and grow the engineering members of your teams, set their career goals, and help them find the right direction is one of the best perks when it comes to being an engineering manager.

 It's vital for all engineers to constantly stay up to date with the latest technologies, frameworks, and trends.
 Additionally, as an engineering manager, you must develop your leadership and soft skills by listening to relevant podcasts, reading engineering leadership blogs and engineering manager books, and visiting conferences.
 And most importantly, implement the new skills and findings in the day-to-day work of your teams.